Play and change your food preference

 - Less selecting of such food,

 - Starting to value unhealthy food as less attracting

 In our own study conducted in May-June 2015, we formed three groups: active training group with 15 minutes of training (similar to Game 4 “Double”) every day, and two control groups.
 One of the control group was to weigh 5-7 time per week, another group - to weigh only at the beginning and at the end of the experiment.
 All participants were told to feel free to eat as they normally do.

 Participants who weighed just two times per months did not lose any weight.
-The participants who weighed almost every day during the month lost at average 1.7 kg of their initial weight.
+The participants who weighed almost every day during the month lost an average 1.7 kg of their initial weight.
 That may seem surprising, however, it has been found in previous studies (e.g. Pacanowski & Levitsky, 2015), Active training participants lost 2.78 kg on average.
-The results show that an amount of training is a significant factor for getting a successful outcome.
+The results show that the amount of training is a significant factor in getting a successful outcome.

-In our games, we are using some other effects, for example, red or green frames around food picture.
-This way we reinforce the choice associated with those colours – red as a “Stop” signal and green as a “Go” signal.
-Addition, green is the predominant colour of a healthy diet, rich in vegetables.
+In our games, we are using some other effects, for example, red or green frames around the food picture.
+This way we reinforce the choice associated with those colors - red as a "Stop" signal and green as a "Go" signal.
+Addition, green is the predominant color of a healthy diet, rich in vegetables.

 We also use the association of "good is on the right side and the bad is on the left" (In Game 4).
 The effect is established in numerous studies and quite (eg, Casasanto, 2009).

 Words are as effective as pictures and can form the desired reaction to food, so we use them too in our games.

 American Psychological Association (2012).
 What Americans Think of Willpower.
 A survey of perceptions of willpower and its role in achieving lifestyle and behavior change goals.